 The data fork contained data integral to a file, like the text of a text file or the bitmap of an image file.
 The resource fork contained "ancillary" data, like text for dialogue boxes, sounds, graphics, and the like.
 Many executables put nothing in their data fork and stored all of their media in their resource fork.

 ResEdit provided an easy-to-use GUI for editing the contents of a file's resource fork.
 It included a simple bitmap editor for things like icons, a hex editor, tools for building menus and dialog boxes, a basic WYSIWYG text editor, and so on (see this reference manual for a deeper look).
 Anything in any file's resource fork was fair game, meaning that everything from small, casually made games to the system files of the OS itself could be easily modded with little technical expertise.
 Games could usually be reskinned without the developer needing to add any special systems for doing this, and some developers even structured the level data, dialog, and mechanical configuration of their games to make them amenable to editing with ResEdit.
 At best, ResEdit could be used to make total conversion mods.

 I really wish that a contemporary, accessible engine like Unity or Godot would come along that made it easy to store a game's graphics, sound, text, layout, physics settings, etc. in this sort of easily-accessible-and-modifiable manner.
-The developers of such an engine could also distribute a ResEdit-like tool that made it straightforward to change these things without technical knowledge.
-I also think it would be wonderful if more games were open-source and had publicly-available project folders.
+The developers of such an engine could also distribute a ResEdit-like tool that made it straightforward to change these things without technical knowledge, or even just arrange all this material on the filesystem in a standard and intuitive manner.
+I also think it would be wonderful if more games were open-source and had publicly-available project folders, on that note.
 All of these things would do a lot to get kids and novices into making games on their own terms, and would add a lot of interesting and unpredictable life to games that would otherwise be enlivened only by their original creators.